ShuOkami/Master-thesis/Readme.md

 ### Stormpy

 Stormpy is used in order to both build our model and perform value iteration. <br />
-Find here the documentation of stormpy https://moves-rwth.github.io/stormpy/
+Find here the documentation of stormpy https://moves-rwth.github.io/stormpy/ , giving an installation guide.

 ### Gurobi